maitosuoh/mafld-bibliometrics/README.md

 ### R environment
 The exported files from literature databases were loaded into R environment using bibliometrix (https://www.bibliometrix.org/home/).
-The RStudio workspace after this step were uploaded in this repository for reproducibility.
+The RStudio workspace after this step was uploaded in this repository for reproducibility.

 ### R code
 The analysis was performed by running the files in the following order.